-The Governor is elected by the people to a four-year term and if elected can serve a second four-year term.
-Only citizens of the United States that are residents of California and over the age of 18 can be elected as Governor of California.
+The Governor is elected by the people of California to a four-year term, and if reelected, can serve a second four-year term.
+Only citizens of the United States that are residents of California and over the age of 18 can serve as Governor of California.

-The Governor is elected by the people to a four-year term and if elected can serve a second four-year term.
-Only citizens of the United States that are residents of California and over the age of 18 can be elected as Governor of California.
-The Governor is the Commander and Chief of the militia of the state and is the sole official of communication between the state and the federal government and other states of the United States.
+The Governor is elected by the people of California to a four-year term, and if reelected, can serve a second four-year term.
+Only citizens of the United States that are residents of California and over the age of 18 can serve as Governor of California.
+The Governor is the Commander-in-Chief of the militia of the state and is the sole official of communication between the California, the federal government, and other states.